-The acquisition is expected to close on or before July 1, 2011 and is subject to the completion of customary due diligence and closing conditions, including the approval of the NYSE Amex LLC.
-The effective date for the transaction is April 1, 2011, with any purchase price adjustments to be calculated as of June 30, 2011.
+The acquisition is expected to close in July 2013 and is subject to the completion of customary due diligence and closing conditions.
+The effective date for the transaction is March 1, 2013, with any purchase price adjustments to be calculated as of the closing date.

 About Kodiak Oil & Gas Corp.

-Denver-based Kodiak Oil & Gas Corp. is an independent energy exploration and development company focused on exploring for, developing and producing oil and natural gas in the Williston and Green River Basins in the U.S. Rocky Mountains.
+Denver-based Kodiak Oil & Gas Corp. is an independent energy exploration and development company focused on exploring, developing and producing oil and natural gas primarily in the Williston Basin in the U.S. Rocky Mountains.
 For further information, please visit www.kodiakog.com.
-The Company's common shares are listed for trading on the NYSE Amex exchange under the symbol: "KOG."
+The Company's common shares are listed for trading on the New York Stock Exchange under the symbol: "KOG."

 This press release includes statements that may constitute "forward-looking" statements, usually containing the words "believe," "estimate," "project," "expect" or similar expressions.
 These statements are made pursuant to the safe harbor provisions of the Private Securities Litigation Reform Act of 1995.
 Forward-looking statements inherently involve risks and uncertainties that could cause actual results to differ materially from the forward-looking statements.
 Forward looking statements are statements that are not historical facts and are generally, but not always, identified by the words "expects," "plans," "anticipates," "believes," "intends," "estimates," projects," "potential" and similar expressions, or that events or conditions "will," "would," "may," "could" or "should" occur.
-Forward-looking statements in this document include statements regarding the expectations, anticipated benefits and closing of, and source of funds for, the acquisition transaction, the Company's operational, exploration and development plans, the Company's expectations regarding drilling plans, the Company's expectations regarding capital expenditures and estimates and expectations regarding production and recoveries.
+Forward-looking statements in this document include statements regarding the Company's expectations as to the anticipated benefits, closing of, and source of funds for, the acquisition transaction, expectations regarding the Company's operational, exploration and development plans, expectations regarding the opportunity to increase the Company's working interests in operated properties. expectations regarding drilling plans, the Company's expectations regarding its anticipated capital requirements and its 2013 capital budget, and expectations regarding reserves, production, revenues, cash flows and recoveries.
 Factors that could cause or contribute to such differences include, but are not limited to, fluctuations in the prices of oil and gas, uncertainties inherent in estimating quantities of oil and gas reserves and projecting future rates of production and timing of development activities, competition, operating risks, acquisition risks, liquidity and capital requirements, the effects of governmental regulation, adverse changes in the market for the Company's oil and gas production, dependence upon third-party vendors, and other risks detailed in the Company's periodic report filings with the Securities and Exchange Commission.